 The struggle is real, especially for small niche businesses, or those who are just starting out trying to build up their authority and climb the rankings.

-This is still true to some extent for my current situation of course.
-But something else that I'm now in the fortunate position of seeing, is the other side of the story.
-Where companies and marketers with a lower domain authority are reaching out to us for links.
+This is still true to some extent for bigger brands with more authority of course.
+But those brands are usually in the fortunate position of seeing the other side of the story.
+Where companies and marketers with a lower domain authority are reaching out to them for links.
+Every damn day.
 Don't get me wrong this is a nice position to be in.
 But it does also involve developing a thick skin and saying no quite a lot.
 It also involves seeing a lot of link building efforts that completely miss the mark.

-Here's some of the observations I have made from several years of experience on both sides of the proverbial coin, and where I think all of these tactics fall short, as well as some ideas for how to do it right now and in the future.
+Here's some of the observations I have made from several years of experience on both sides of the story.

 1. Using your existing content